rancher/rancher.github.io/rancher/v1.4/en/cattle/webhook-service/index.md

 receivers:
 - name: "webhook-receiver-up"
   webhook_configs:
-  - url: 'Trigger URL'
+  - url: <WEBHOOK_URL>
     send_resolved: true
 - name: "webhook-receiver-down"
   webhook_configs:
-  - url: 'Trigger URL'
+  - url: <WEBHOOK_URL>
     send_resolved: true
 ```

-- Once both services are configured, restart them.
-This will handle scaling of the service to be monitored using the webhooks generated for them.
+##### Autoscaling

+After Prometheus and Alertmanager have been updated with alerts and hooks, make sure the services were restarted in order to have the configurations updated and active.
+For the services that alerts have been added, the services will automatically be scaled up or down based on the receiver hook that was created.